Maple Kitchen set

-I removed the seat cushions.
-As always, I did a cleanse with the varnish remover.
-All contaminants must be removed.
+The first thing I did was remove the seat cushions.
+As always, I cleaned with the varnish remover.
+Remove all contaminants.
 Pay particular attention to the top of the chair backs, they are often touched, it does not always appear but there are grease marks and if we skip this step, regardless of the primer you apply, there will be flaking.

 I then sanded with 120 grit sandpaper, insisting on the edges to facilitate antiquing (see photo).
 As for the tabletop, I brought it back to natural wood using a sandblaster.
-Dust residue is removed with a white cloth.
-You apply the primer to all the surfaces you want to paint.
+Remove dust residue with a damp white cloth.
+You will need to apply the primer to all the surfaces you want to paint.

 Step 2: Apply the colour

-Using the purple oval brush, I really fell in love with this one!
-I applied 2 coats of Colorantic Cotton Ball white paint, lightly sanded with 220 grit paper between coats.
-Finally, I applied 2 coats of Saman Varnish Stain to the table top.
+Using the purple oval brush, (I really fell in love with this one)!
+I applied 2 coats of Colorantic Cotton Ball white paint, then lightly sanded with 220 grit paper between coats.
+Finally, I applied 2 coats of Saman Varnish Stain to the tabletop.

 Step 3: Antiquing, which changes everything!

 With 180 grit sandpaper, sand in strategic places.
-In this case, all the edges and a little flat surfaces have been sanded, as much on the chairs, the table leg as well as the table belt.
-I chose the Chocolate Cake Glaze to lightly smear the color to make it look a bit dated.
+In this case, all the edges and little flat surfaces have been sanded, as well as on the chairs and the table legs with the table belt.
+I chose the Chocolate Cake Glaze to lightly smear the colour to make it look a bit dated.

 Step 4: The finish

-* We must clean with the varnish remover before sanding! if we do the opposite, we bring in dirt and grease onto the surface which we do not want!
+* We must clean with the varnish remover before sanding!
+If we do the opposite, we bring dirt and grease onto the surface which we do not want!

-* I almost always add a little water to the paint, it applies more easily, it does not take away its hiding power at all.
-On top of that, it will cover a larger surface, stretching the paint without diluting is pigment.
+* I almost always add a little water to the paint, it helps to apply a little easier, it does not take away its hiding power at all.
+On top of that, it will cover a larger surface, stretching the paint without diluting its pigment.

 My client is delighted!
-It has kept its superb wooden kitchen set which is in very good condition despite the years.
+She was able to keep this superb wooden kitchen set which was in very good condition despite the years.
 She now has a lovely soft colour that makes her kitchen feel much bigger.